Beginning a new life at Hatchmoor

 Staying in touch

 We actively encourage visiting and remain open to visitors 24 hours a day.
 Residents may entertain friends and family in the residents’ lounges, library, gardens or in their rooms.
 Each bedroom can accept direct dial telephone lines so that residents can bring their existing telephone number with them.
-Wifi internet is also available through out the building and computers are available for use by all.
+Wifi internet is also available through out the building and electronic tablets are available for use by all.